ppy/osu-wiki/wiki/Glossary/en.md

 ### Choke

-A choke occurs when the player almosts obtains a full combo while playing a beatmap, but loses it near the end.
+A choke occurs when the player almosts obtains a full combo while playing a beatmap, but combobreaks near the end.

-On the contrary, a reverse choke is when the player loses their combo at the beginning but obtains a full combo for the rest of the beatmap.
+On the contrary, a reverse choke is when the player combobreaks at the beginning but obtains a full combo for the rest of the beatmap.

 ### Collab